githwxi/XATSHOME/contrib/githwxi/pground/proj002@250507/misc001/README.md

 # Presenting Streams

 [comment]: # HX-2025-05-08: It is ongoing.
+[comment]: # HX-2025-05-09: It is completed.

 Let us build a webpage for presenting the elements in a (lazy) stream.
-For instance, we can build a stream of all the prime numbers and present these primes by clicking a button.
-One prime is shown after a clicking and the next prime is shown after the next clicking.
+For instance, we can build a stream of all the prime numbers and then present these primes by clicking a button.
+One prime is shown after a click and the next prime is shown after the next click.

 We first create a simple html file `prime.html`, where we have the following two lines for loading JS code from the directory where